 Many Bluetooth headphones stay connected to the last paired device after use, eliminating the need to pair each time.

 If you have wired headphones instead of wireless, you might be interested in learning how to untangle your headphones and prevent them from tangling in the future.
 But, wearing Bluetooth headphones is safer than getting tangled in wires.

 Read on to find out how to unpair your headphones using either your smart device or headphones.

 Go into your connected device’s settings.
 If you are on a PC or Mac, you should be able to search for settings or preferences through the search bar.
 Other smart devices have a gear icon representing their settings menu for you to click.

 Find your Bluetooth settings.
 They may be under “Bluetooth” followed by “Devices.”
 This page shows all of the Bluetooth headphones, speakers, keyboards, or other products that you have connected to your smart device.

-Select your wireless headphones.
+Select your wireless headphones, like the best neckband headphones or over-the-ear earbuds.
 You should see a menu pop up on your screen.
 There may be several options here.

 Choose “Forget device” or “Unpair device.”
 Once you confirm, your devices will no longer be paired.

 Find the button on your headphones to connect to your Bluetooth device.
 Usually, this button is on the bottom of the right earcup, but the location varies depending on the manufacturer and model.
 If you can only find one button option, press and hold it to see if the headset enters pairing mode.
 Some brands use a switch, but this switch typically has the Bluetooth symbol printed on it or near it.